vgbs/dsp-documentation/dsp/getting-started-ci.md

 ## 5. Need Assistance?

 For support or additional customization, contact the DSP team via the [Help Desk](https://service.dsp.vaillant-group.com).
-The team will assis you in addressing any issues or implementing advanced features.
+The team will assist you in addressing any issues or implementing advanced features.

 ---